Table of Contents

 - As the URL address, use the link address you copied previously.

 - As the Zoom Factor, this is up to you.
-You need to test 2-3 values to make it as readable as possible and still look good.
-Start with the default 100% and, if the text looks small, go for 150% or even 300%.
+You need to test 2-3 values to make it readable and look good.
+Start with the default 100% and go for 150% or even 300% if the text seems small.

 Keep in mind that the default refresh rate of Google’s docs is 5 minutes.
-Any changes that you make to the Docs will be published after 5 minutes (300 seconds) on your TV screen.
+Any changes you make to the Docs will be published on your TV screen after 5 minutes (300 seconds).